ceskyDJ/NetherWater/README.md

 ## Permissions
 - netherwater.use.WORLD - using plugin features in some world
 - netherwater.use.* - using plugin features in all worlds
-- netherwater.world.bypass - turn on plugin features in disabled worlds for same group of players
+- netherwater.world.bypass - turn on plugin features in disabled worlds for some players
+- netherwater.spread.bypass - disable spread limits for some players - **needs to allow this feature in config file!**
 - netherwater.reload - use /nwreload (or /nwr) command
 - netherwater.* - every permissions of this plugin